BiggestLittleFC/biggestlittlefc.github.io/theme/story-thursday.md

 <div class="dialogue">
 <h4>FLIGHT ATTENDANT #1</h4>
 <p class="parenthetical">(to himself)</p>
-<p>Here you are sweetie.
+<p>Here you are, sweetie.
 Oh, I'm sorry, but I'll have to ask you to turn your phone off during this flight.
 As soon as they clean up the fuss outside, we'll be taking off.</p>
 </div>
 <p>Thistle thanks the nice lady with a brief smile and nod.
 Opening the packet of crackers, he places one on his tongue and holds it in his mouth.</p>
 <div class="dialogue">